Best Cheap Android Phones in February 2021: Google, Motorola, Samsung, OnePlus & More

-It’s also got a sizable 4,000 mAh battery and a capable 48-megapixel primary camera and 12-megapixel ultrawide camera.
+It’s also got a sizable 4,000 mAh battery, a capable 48-megapixel primary camera and a 12-megapixel ultrawide camera.
 However, the haptic engine on this is weak, and the Exynos 9611 chip lags behind the other SoCs on this list.

 Still, for those loyal Samsung fans who love One UI but cannot stomach paying over $1,000 for a Galaxy S or Note flagship, the Galaxy A51 at least approximates the feeling of using a top Galaxy phone at 40% of the price.